 Step 2: Case Report (Written)

 The written case report will illustrate a comprehensive understanding of the concepts and clinical reasoning that is the Integrated Systems Model.
 Prior to beginning your written report, read the first 4 reports in the case report library to gain an understanding of the detail required for certification.
-The expected case report is a full narrative report (full sentences) (with some information bulleted) and should include the following:
+The expected case report is a full narrative (full sentences) (with some information bulleted) and should include the following:

 - Patient’s story (history of events leading up to the current presentation)